nzakas/understandinges6/manuscript/05-Destructuring.md

 The array destructuring assignment in this example looks like a mirror image.
 The left side of the assignment (before the equals sign) is the destructuring pattern just like you've seen in the previous examples.
 The right side is an array literal that is temporarily created for the purposes of doing the swap.
 The destructuring happens on the temporary array, which has the values of `b` and `a` copied into its first and second positions.
 The effect is that the variables have swapped values.

+W> As with object destructuring assignment, an error is thrown when the right side of the destructured assignment expression evaluates to `null` or `undefined`.

 #### Default Values

 Another similarity with object destructuring is the ability to specify a default value for any position in the array.
 The default value is used when the given position either doesn't exist or has the value `undefined`.
 For example: